San Antonio Medical Malpractice Lawyers

-Investigate Your Injuries
+Investigate Your Claim

 At first, you will feel alone, but you need to think through the question of whether malpractice occurred.
 Discuss with family members and friends.
 If you are confident that negligence was a factor in the injury, ask the hospital or clinic to investigate.
 Expect them to be protective of their own, but let them know you are concerned.
 Realize that medical malpractice cases are never resolved overnight.
 You are really at the foot of a mountain and your next step is crucial.

 Don't Wait to Begin Your Claim

 Do not ponder your health problem for too long.
 The statute of limitations in medical malpractice cases is generally two years, but there are many situations in which it can be much shorter.
 Once you have reached that point, you are out of luck.
 Because of the complexity of the differing statutes of limitations, it is vital to contact a San Antonio medical malpractice attorney as soon as you recognize the problem so you know exactly how long you have to file a claim.